Fish Molee (Meen Moilee)

 Serving Suggestions

-This Kerala fish curry is best relished with appams, or steamed rice.
-You can also serve fish molee with piping hot Kerala Parotta, Dosa, or Idiyappam.
+Fish Molee is best enjoyed with appams or steamed rice.
+You can also serve it with piping hot Kerala Parotta, Dosa, or Idiyappam.

 Storage Suggestions

-Fish Molee can be stored in the fridge for 1-2 days, in an air-tight container.
-Reheat in a pan or microwave, until nice and hot.
+Fish Molee can be stored in an airtight container in the fridge for 1-2 days.
+Reheat in a pan or microwave until hot.

 You Might Also Like